Last reviewed 12 December 2024

 New border formalities

-• UK ETA (Full implementation late 2024/early 2025 – start date varies by nationality; currently implemented for nationals of Qatar)
+• UK ETA (Full implementation planned for 2 April 2025 – start date varies by nationality; currently implemented for nationals of certain Middle East countries)

 Operating in Europe | What you need to know